-On Friday 10 December, the Academy of Medical Sciences' FORUM, in partnership with the British Neuroscience Association, the Physiological Society and Versus Arthritis, will be hosting a virtual workshop on 'From bedside to bench: experimental medicine and clinical insights for understanding chronic pain' followed by a digital networking session.
+On Friday 10 December, the Academy of Medical Sciences' FORUM, in partnership with the British Neuroscience Association, the Physiological Society and Versus Arthritis, hosted a virtual workshop on 'From bedside to bench: experimental medicine and clinical insights for understanding chronic pain' followed by a digital networking session.

 Despite the prevalence of chronic pain, treatment options are limited.
 The best pain therapies currently available (i.e., non-steroid anti-inflammatory drugs and opioids) are effective in less than 50% of patients and in these patients there is less than 50% decrease in pain.
 New NICE guidelines demonstrate that the evidence for the effectiveness of current pain therapies is low, and that the risks often outweigh the benefits.

 There is a need for new, more effective therapies for chronic pain yet the pipeline for new pain therapies is stalled.
 There have been a number of high-profile clinical failures of pain targets that looked promising from preclinical studies.
 For instance, the sodium channel, Nav1.7, has strong genetic linkage to pain in humans, but has proved very difficult to understand and target selectively.
 The failure of ‘forward’ translation of basic pain research into therapies has led the predictability and efficacy of preclinical pain studies to be questioned.